 Upgrading your computer's storage from a traditional hard disk drive (HDD) to a solid-state drive (SSD) can significantly enhance system performance, leading to faster boot times and improved responsiveness.

 However, the process of transferring your existing Windows 10 operating system to a new SSD requires careful planning and the right tools.
-This article will guide you through the steps to clone Windows 10 to an SSD, highlighting the importance of using reliable software like AOMEI Cloner OS Clone feature.
+This article will guide you through the steps to clone Windows 10 to an SSD.

 There’s no native Windows tool to clone Windows to SSD.
 Microsoft’s built-in utilities (e.g., Disk Management, Backup, and Restore) only handle backups or disk imaging, not direct system cloning.
 Attempting manual methods risks data loss or boot failures.

+Thus, you need a reliable disk cloning tool.
 AOMEI Cloner is a comprehensive disk cloning software that simplifies the process of migrating your Windows 10 system to an SSD.
-Its OS Clone feature allows for a seamless transfer, ensuring that your new SSD is bootable and ready for use.
+Its System Clone feature allows for a seamless transfer, ensuring that your new SSD is bootable and ready for use.

 Now, let’s break down the cloning process step by step.